Constructing the extended Haagerup planar algebra: Properties of the generator

 By rearranging terms in the one-strand braiding substitute, we can write $X$ as a linear combination of diagrams that contain one or two copies of $S$, each having distance zero from the top of the diagram.
 This completes the case $d = 1$.

 The case $d = 2$ is similar, but we use the two-strand braiding substitute.

 Finally, suppose $d > 2$.
 If $d$ is odd then $\gamma$ begins in a shaded region of $X$.
 Then $X$ contains a copy of the diagram shown in Figure~\ref{fig:T-hat}, up to the rotation relation $\rho(S) = \omega S$.
-We can therefore apply our analysis of that case.
+We can therefore use the one-strand braiding substitute, as we did in the case $d=1$.
 Similarly, if $d$ is even then we use the two-strand braiding substitute. \end{proof}

 \begin{defn} We say a diagram $D$ in $\cP$ is in {\em jellyfish form} if all occurrences of $S$ lie in a row at the top of $D$, and all strands of $D$ lie entirely below the height of the tops of the copies of $S$. \end{defn}